Flood sacks thousands, submerges homes in Bayelsa, A’Ibom, C’River

 In Cross River state, there was pandemonium as flood submerged over 50 houses, in the early hours of Thursday, at West Odamba community in Atimbo, forcing to vacate their houses.

-Another victim, Mrs Rita Asuquo, said: “Everything in my house is gone, the only thing I have left is the clothes that I am putting on, and everything I have worked for in the last 25 years is gone.
-Government should help us, the rain was in the night and there was no light, we had no choice than to run away,” she said.
+Another victim, Mrs. Rita Asuquo, said: “Everything in my house is gone, the only thing I have left is the clothes that I am putting on, and everything I have worked for in the last 25 years is gone.
+The government should help us, the rain was in the night and there was no light, we had no choice than to run away,” she said.

 “We also know that many of them who have built value their houses more than their lives, we have been begging them to move, they have remained adamant.
 We are also appealing to them to stop building near water channels and to stop dumping their refuse into drainages whether natural and constructed.